mamba-org/vscode-micromamba/README.md

 ## The Aim

 Provide a convenient way to install developer tools in VSCode workspaces from [conda-forge](https://conda-forge.org) with [micromamba](https://mamba.readthedocs.io).
-Get NodeJS, Go, Rust, Python or JupyterLab installed by running a single command.
+Get NodeJS, Go, Rust, Python, or JupyterLab installed by running a single command.

 Inspired by [Robocorp](https://robocorp.com) RPA developer tools:

 - [RCC](https://robocorp.com/docs/rcc/overview) - a command-line tool to run software robots and integrate with the Robocorp Cloud
-- [Robocorp Lab](https://robocorp.com/docs/developer-tools/robocorp-lab/overview) - a JupyterLab based IDE to build software robots
 - [Robocorp Code](https://robocorp.com/docs/developer-tools/visual-studio-code/overview) - a VSCode extension to build software robots

 ## Commands

-### Micromamba: create environment
+### Micromamba: create an environment

 This command creates a file - environment.yml describing configuration.
 The environment.yml is a [mamba environment file](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html#yaml-spec-files)
-The extension comes with a number of templates but you could change it to your needs and re-run init command.
+The extension comes with a number of templates, but you could change it to your needs and re-run the init command.

-1. Open command palette (Ctrl+Shift+P)
+1. Open the command palette (Ctrl+Shift+P)
 2. Type - micromamba create environment
 3. Choose a template from a list
 4. The environment is activated automatically

-### Micromamba: deactivate environment
+### Micromamba: deactivate the environment

-1. Open command palette (Ctrl+Shift+P)
+1. Open the command palette (Ctrl+Shift+P)
 2. Type - micromamba deactivate environment

 ### Micromamba: activate environment

-1. Open command palette (Ctrl+Shift+P)
+1. Open the command palette (Ctrl+Shift+P)
 2. Type - micromamba activate environment
 3. Choose an environment from a list of created environments

-### Micromamba: remove environment
+### Micromamba: remove the environment

-1. Open command palette (Ctrl+Shift+P)
+1. Open the command palette (Ctrl+Shift+P)
 2. Type - micromamba remove environment
 3. Choose an environment from a list of created environments

 ### Micromamba: clear all

-Clear all command removes micromamba, packages, and reset environment to the initial state.
+Clear all command, removes micromamba and packages, and reset the environment to the initial state.

-1. Open command palette (Ctrl+Shift+P)
+1. Open the command palette (Ctrl+Shift+P)
 2. Type - micromamba clear all

 ### Micromamba: activate environment by path

-Activate an environment created outside of vscode-micromamba extension
+Activate an environment created outside of the _vscode-micromamba_ extension.

-1. Open command palette (Ctrl+Shift+P)
+1. Open the command palette (Ctrl+Shift+P)
 2. type - micromamba activate by path

-### Micromamba: use global home directory
+### Micromamba: use the global home directory

 Store micromamba files and environments for all projects in one global directory.

-1. Open command palette (Ctrl+Shift+P)
+1. Open the command palette (Ctrl+Shift+P)
-2. Type - use global home directory
+2. Type - micromamba use global home directory

-### Micromamba: use local home directory
+### Micromamba: use the local home directory

-Store micromamba files and environments in .micromamba directory inside the project.
+Store micromamba files and environments in the .micromamba directory inside the project.

-1. Open command palette (Ctrl+Shift+P)
+1. Open the command palette (Ctrl+Shift+P)
-2. Type - use local home directory
+2. Type - micromamba use local home directory

 > This is a default behavior

-### Micromamba: self update
+### Micromamba: self-update

 Update micromamba to the latest version.

-1. Open command palette (Ctrl+Shift+P)
+1. Open the command palette (Ctrl+Shift+P)
-2. Type - self update
+2. Type - micromamba self update

 > Micromamba updates each time before creating a new environment

 ## Global home directory

-By default extension work in a local mode, when all additional files are created in the `<workspaceRoot>/.micromamba` directory.
+The extension works locally by default when all additional files are created in the `<workspaceRoot>/.micromamba` directory.
-It's also possible to switch to global home directory mode, when files for all projects are stored in one place.
+Switching to global home directory mode is also possible when files for all projects are stored in one place.

 ### Local mode